 Something we know from experience at Watergate Bay; the power of happy memories.

-Experiencing new things has been scientifically proven to improve our memories.
-Several studies have demonstrated that new experiences lead to the release of dopamine, the ‘happy hormone’, which assists learning and memory formation.
 In truth, science is just catching up with something we all innately knew already: challenging ourselves and trying new things not only gives us a sense of achievement at the time but also makes us feel good when we replay those memories later.

 That’s something we know from experience at Watergate; the power of happy memories.
 Our CEO Will Ashworth recently looked back on some of his own memories in conversation with his friend and former beach ranger Tim Uff – and while we can’t guarantee the 10-foot deep foam, hidden bars or giant balls of fish they remember, the chance of spotting dolphins, sunfish and other wildlife out in the water is pretty good.